JunYuHuang/INFO4235-Project/README.md

 - Force focus on TextInput on DetailScreen when user presses "Edit" button for notes
 - Force unfocus on TextInput on DetailScreen when user presses "Save" button for notes
 - Migrate DetailScreen state from React to Redux
+- Add additional loading screen from initial startup
+- Update LoadingDisplay to use a animated, rotating icon or jpeg image